Visit Utah's Travel Guide |

 |

-Kennecott Copper Mine in Utah The largest copper mine in the world!
-Weather permitting, The Bingham Canyon Mine Visitors Center typically opens on April 1st through October 31st.
-The visitors center is one of Salt Lake County's most popular tourist attractions.
-The center opened in 1992 and has hosted more than 2.7 million visitors.
-Kennecott is the second largest copper producer in the United States, providing approximately 13 percent of the country's copper needs.
+Welcome to Utah's HTA - Hospitality & Tourism, our official online edition - Celebrating 27 Years!
+Whether visiting for business or pleasure, our free pocket guides provide the planning tools to help make your Utah Visit be a memorable experience.
+Reviews, tips, discount offers on hotel lodging, condo rentals, golf, restaurants, activities, attractions and much more, all with one goal in mind, to get you the latest information for your upcoming Visit to Utah.
+Kennecott Copper Mine in Utah is featured on this page of our 2025 Pocket Travel Planner.
+The largest copper mine in the world, Kennecott!
+Weather permitting, The Bingham Canyon Mine Visitors Center typically opens on April 1st and runs through October 31st.
+A New Kennecott Visitor Experience - Tour Info, Shuttles, Directions, Pricing, It's All Here...
+Visit Kennecott is the second largest copper producer in the United States, providing approximately 13 percent of the country's copper needs.
 Kennecott produces approximately 300,000 tons of refined copper each year.
 This copper is used in electrical wiring, plumbing, roofing, coin making and more.
 In addition to copper, the mine also produces about 400,000 ounces of gold, 4 million ounces of silver and 20 million pounds of molybdenum.
 Located 28 miles southwest of Salt Lake City, the mine is 2 3/4-miles across and 3/4-mile deep.
 It is so big that it can be seen from outer space.
 Standing at the overlook within the Bingham Canyon Mine, you can see, hear, and feel the breathtaking and awesome magnitude of this massive man-made excavation.
 Kennecott Utah Copper's Bingham Canyon Mine is the world's largest man-made excavation!
 While you watch the action in the mine, a descriptive narration recorded in several languages explains the operations.
 From the overlook, you can watch 240 and 320 ton capacity haulage trucks deliver copper ore to the in-pit crusher, where the material is reduced to the size of soccer balls before being loaded onto a five-mile conveyor that carries the ore to the Copperton Concentrator.
-Inside the enlarged Visitors Center, you and your family will take part in interactive displays and exhibits – including 3-D microscopes to examine rock and mineral samples, and displays showing how copper is used in your everyday life.
+Inside the enlarged Visitors Center, you and your family will take part in interactive displays and exhibits - including 3-D microscopes to examine rock and mineral samples, and displays showing how copper is used in your everyday life.
 You will also see exhibits ranging from old mining artifacts and model trucks to modern-day operations and environmental engineering as well as three-dimensional models that provide an educational and entertaining experience for people of all ages.
 Finish your tour with a dramatic new 16-minute video tour in their 90-seat theater, their history, present day operations, and future.
-About the Mine... * Kennecott's Bingham Canyon Mine has produced more copper than any mine in history - about 18.1 million tons. * The mine is 2-3/4 miles across at the top and 3/4 of a mile deep.
-You could stack two Sears Towers (now known as the Willis Building) on top of each other and still not reach the top of the mine. * The mine is so big, it can be seen by the space shuttle astronauts as they pass over the United States. * By 2015, the mine will be at least 500 feet deeper than it is now. * If you stretched out all the roads in the open pit mine, you'd have 500 miles of roadway - enough to reach from Salt Lake City to Denver.
-The center is open to the public seven days a week from 8 a.m. to 8 p.m. though Oct.
+About the Mine... * Kennecott's Bingham Canyon Mine has produced more copper than any mine in history - 20 million tons since 1916. * The mine is 2-3/4 miles across at the top and 3/4 of a mile deep.
+You could stack two Sears Towers (now known as the Willis Building) on top of each other and still not reach the top of the mine. * The mine is so big, it can be seen by the space shuttle astronauts as they pass over the United States. * If you stretched out all the roads in the open pit mine, you'd have 500 miles of roadway - enough to reach from Salt Lake City to Denver.
+The center is open to the public seven days a week from 8:30 a.m. to 3 p.m. though Oct.
 31, weather permitting.
-The tax-deductible admission fees are $5 for passenger vehicles/minivans; $25 for mini-tour buses; and $50 for tour buses.
-There is no charge for school buses, veterans' group tours, Scouts in uniform and vans from county-operated senior citizen centers.
-Address: 12800 South State Route 111, Bingham Canyon, UT Hours: 8 a.m. to 8 p.m. - seven days a week.
-Please arrive by 7 p.m. to complete your tour.
-Cars will not be admitted later than 7:15 p.m.
-No reservations are necessary. click here for Kennecott's official website Utah Travel Guides, Free Coupons & Hot Deals Visitors Thank you for visiting this on-line version of our Utah guide and please feel free to contact us for personal assistance.
-Copyright 1998 - 2012 Visit Utah |
+Tickets are $5 each and children under the age of five are free.
+All proceeds will be generously donated to the Kennecott Charitable Foundation, a Utah-based charitable organization committed to positively impacting the community since its inception in 1992.
+Groups larger than 10 people must contact Customer Service through email or at 801-204-2007 a minimum of 10 days prior to the visit.
+Special shuttle access to the Bingham Canyon Mine overlook is required and must be scheduled in advance.
+Tour companies must also schedule in advance.
+Due to safety regulations, tour groups will need to use Kennecott provided shuttles.
+Visit Kennecott's website for a media kit designed for large groups.
+Address: 12732 Bacchus Hwy.
+Herriman, UT 84096 Hours: seven days a week.
+8:30 a.m. to 3 p.m.
+Please arrive by 2:30 p.m. to complete your tour.
+Cars will not be admitted later than 2:30 p.m. as the last tour of the day departs at 3 p.m.
+No reservations are necessary unless traveling with a group of 10+.
+Kennecott's official website Site Features, Our Menu ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() Salt Lake Lodging Options ![]() ![]() ![]() ![]() ![]() ![]() ![]() Salt Lake Transportation, Taxis, UBER, Shuttles ![]() ![]() ![]() ![]() Southern Utah, Our National Parks ![]() ![]() Visit Park City Utah ![]() ![]() ![]() ![]() ![]() ![]() Utah Winters ![]() ![]() ![]() ![]() ![]() ![]() ![]() Summertime in Utah, What to See and Do ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() By Email ![]() Welcome, we are proud to bring you our official Visit Utah Travel Planner.
+Providing the planning tools to help make your Utah Visit be a seamless and memorable experience.
+Reviews, tips, discounts on hotel lodging, condo rentals, golf, restaurants, activities, attractions and much more, all with one goal in mind, to get you the latest information for your upcoming visit to Utah.
+Views Utah's HTA - Utah Hospitality & Tourism Association Publisher of the Visit Utah.org 2025 Travel Planner © Copyright 1998 - 2025.
+All Rights Reserved. |